4/29/2020

 speaker

 Yes.
 Thanks, Kyle.
-Yeah, we certainly, like I mentioned, you know, very proud of the entire organization in terms of how they've been managing expenses, especially in light of the, you know, the crisis and, you know, the incredible amount of activity that has to be managed.
-And, you know, it's across the entire organization that's really stepped up to, you know, to manage, you know, the, you know, the incredible amount of volume and the customer outreach has been, you know, tremendous.
-You know, really, I think, differentiates us from our peers in terms of our engagement with our customers.
-So a tremendous, you know, result across the board, you know, from, you know, from, you know, from the employees.
+Yeah, we certainly, like I mentioned, you know, very proud of the entire organization in terms of how they've been managing expenses, especially in light of the you know, the crisis and, you know, the incredible amount of activity that has to be managed.
+And, you know, it's across the entire organization that's really stepped up to, you know, to manage, you know, the incredible amount of volume and the customer outreach has been, you know, really tremendous.
+You know, it really, I think, differentiates us from our peers in terms of our engagement with our customers.
+So, a tremendous result across the board from the employees.
 We've definitely been managing our expenses very carefully.
-You know, we intend to continue to manage our expenses very carefully.
+We intend to continue to manage our expenses very carefully.
 This is something that you've seen us do over the last several years.
-You know, we really, it's every employee really looks at and makes sure that we are spending our money as efficiently as we can.
-You know, going forward, it's, you know, too early to tell in terms of, you know, how the crisis plays out.
-And so we felt that it wasn't appropriate yet to change our guidance.
-We're very comfortable that we're not going to be above our guidance.
-And in fact, you know, I think there's opportunity based on different scenarios for us to come in under our guidance.
-But it's a little too early, it's a little too early to tell.
+Every employee really looks at and makes sure that we are spending our money as efficiently as we can.
+You know, going forward, it's, you know, too early to tell in terms of, you know, how the crisis plays out, and so we felt that it wasn't appropriate yet to change our guidance.
+We're very comfortable that we're not going to be above our guidance, and in fact, you know, I think there's opportunity based on different scenarios for us to come in under our guidance, but it's a little too early to tell.
 And, you know, in terms of the back half of the year, you know, as, you know, depending on how the, you know, how the crisis, you know, plays out, you know, there could be some timing related to some of our spending.
-And as you are aware, you know, our, you know, fourth quarter tends to be heavier spend for us in terms of seasonality in our expenses.
+And as you are aware, you know, our, you know, fourth quarter tends to be heavier spend for us in terms of seasonality and our expenses.

 speaker